Structural dimensions of the biopsychosocial model (full series of blogposts)

-This version of the blog post series of the same name is simply a referenced version (referenced in academic style, rather than via hyperlinks).
-As I mention in this series, it’s amazing how many times I go to retrieve a webpage – typically, demonstrating compromising associations or irrefutable evidence of who said what and when – to find the ‘error 404 page not found’ message.
-Which begs the rather rhetorical question – why would webpages be removed if there wasn’t anything to hide?
+This extended blogpost simply brings all of the posts in the 'Structural dimensions' series together, additionally referenced in academic style, rather than via hyperlinks.
+During the couple of years I spent researching for this series, I noted a repeated dynamic of going to retrieve a saved webpage – typically, demonstrating arguably compromising associations or irrefutable evidence of who said what and when – to find the ‘error 404 page not found’ message.
 So, for the sake of completeness, this post includes all the references along with URLs which were active at the time of posting.

 Blog one: Beginnings